pwin/owlready2/doc/onto.rst

 * any object, data or annotation property name

 The value associated to each keyword can be a single value or a list of several values.
-In addition, in string values, a star * can be used as a jocker.
+A star * can be used as a jocker in string values.

 For example, for searching for all entities with an IRI ending with 'Topping':